randosrandom/Space4AI/README.md

 ```bash
 make VERBOSE=1
 ```
-Eventually, to ensure that everything went well, please do
+Eventually, to ensure that everything went well, do
 ```bash
 make test
 ```
 to run a bunch of tests, checking the correct compilation of the library and installation of the dependencies.
-If some tests go wrong, please run the tests in VERBOSE mode to try to understand the problem.
+If some tests go wrong, run the tests in VERBOSE mode to try to understand the problem.
 ```bash
 ctest --verbose
 ```